 Small numbers in shop visit reports

 Occasionally, shop visit reports may show low numbers, even “1”.
 This can happen if you’re looking at data on a more detailed level, such as segmenting by device.
-Because numbers are modelled and anonymised, '1' doesn't actually mean that that one person clicked or viewed an ad and then visited your shop.
+Because numbers are modelled and anonymised, "1" doesn't actually mean that only one person clicked or viewed an ad and then visited your shop.
 Instead, it’s better to read this as a value close to one, or an average of one.

 While this data can give you a sense of the breakdown of your campaign performance, shop visit reports are more precise when the numbers are larger.
 So, to evaluate your campaign performance, we recommend using reporting levels with at least 100 shop visits.

 It’s also important to note that even when the reports present small numbers, our privacy techniques ensure that shop visit data can’t be tied to individual people.

 How to set up shop visit conversion tracking

 If you meet the above requirements and are interested in seeing shop visit conversions, contact your Google Ads dedicated account manager.
 If you're able to start using this feature, conversions from shop visits will be added to the "All conversions" and "View-through conversions" columns in your campaign reports (learn more about how to view shop visit conversions).
 You'll also see a new conversion action called 'shop visits' added to your conversion reports.
 If you don't see shop visit data in your account and believe you qualify, reach out to your Google Ads representative.

 How to edit your conversion action settings for shop visits